scala/bug/.github/ISSUE_TEMPLATE/bug.md

 ---

+## Questions are not bug reports

+See [repo README](https://github.com/scala/bug) for guidance on what qualifies as a reportable bug.

 ## Reproduction steps

 Scala version: (Is the bug only in Scala 3.x?
 If so, report it at https://github.com/lampepfl/dotty/issues/new/choose instead.)